sea-lab-wm/Toward-Automating-the-Localization-of-Buggy-UIs/study_2/concat_and_first_ob_experiments/results/README.md

-This folder will contain the initial results (ranking of the files after bug localization) for all the experiments.
+This folder will contain the initial results (ranking of the files after bug localization - outcome of steps 4 and 6) for all the experiments.